 Why Calcium Hypochlorite is an Effective Solution for Your Pool

 Safety should always be a priority for you and your family, and it all starts with how clean your pool is.
 Your swimming pool must be shocked on a consistent schedule to keep your water clean and safe for the people who use it.
 Not only will shocking the pool raise the sanitizer level, but it will also re-energize the existing sanitizers.

 When chlorine attaches to organic matter like body oils, leaves, debris, and dead skin, these harmful chemicals are created.
 Chlorine cannot perform its regular job effectively when trapped inside this bond.
-The typical pool smell that you experience does not mean things are fine, but it means that a higher level of chloramines is floating throughout the water.
+The typical pool smell you experience does not mean things are fine, but a higher level of chloramines is floating throughout the water.

 Chloramines are more than an annoying compound that makes your pool smell.
 They can also cause respiratory problems in humans, which is another reason why it is essential to deploy Calcium Hypochlorite consistently.

 How to Shock Your Pool with Calcium Hypochlorite